foxiepaws/goattrk2/readme.txt

             from the wavetable.

 v2.73     - Reverted to old playroutine timing.
+          - Added full buffering option (similar to ZP ghostregs) which will buffer everything to ghost regs and dump the previous frame to the SID at the beginning of the play call.
           - Merge song functionality (SHIFT+F10.)
           - Help text is written to console on non-Win32 platforms.
           - gt2reloc utility by Groepaz.